angxlwtf/angxlwtf/README.md

 ## Hey! 👋
-Im angxl, a "developer" who thinks hes very good at coding.
-But in reality, im horrible.
+Im angxl, im the co-founder of All Of Us, and I like to code in c#

 ## About me ❕
-I love cats, and love to code in C# and C++!
-Im currently working on Launchpad with a few of my friends, that can be found in the All Of Us discord. (https://discord.gg/TWFfcgVvYd)
+I love cats, and love to code in C#, C++, Node.js, and Java!

 ## My socials 😎
-Discord: angxl wtf#8738
+Discord: angxl wtf#2965